-Many of those listening will know that I (Brighde) until just a few months ago was teaching full time at an international school in Bangkok, a city we had been living in for nearly 7 years!
+Many of those listeners will know that I (Brighde) until just a few months ago was teaching full-time at an international school in Bangkok, a city we had been living in for nearly 7 years!
 Due to the success of our first few tours, we decided that the time was right for me to finish up teaching and focus on the tours full time.
 We knew that we were ready to leave South East Asia.
-We had lived there for the better part of 17 years and we were keen to move to a place that had nature, seasons and ideally mountains.
+We had lived there for the better part of 17 years and we were keen to move to a place that had nature, seasons, and ideally mountains.
 For a couple of years, France was the place we wanted to move to.
 Both Seb and I are French speakers and we really wanted to move to Europe so after I finished teaching we started researching that at length.
 As we realized, this was a little bit more of a challenge than we had anticipated.
 Brexit meant that we didn’t know how it would be to move to France (I have British citizenship) and no one seemed to have any idea (not least the British government and Europe) about how freedom of movement would be for the British in Europe moving forward.
 More and more research didn’t seem to give us any clarity at all with this and I was ready to just throw my hands in the air with the whole France plan.

-In January, we started thinking about where else might be an interesting possibility and moving to Canada started looking more attractive.
+In January, we started thinking about where else might be an interesting possibility, and moving to Canada started looking more attractive.
 Seb is Canadian.
-He was born and raised in Ottawa but most of his family had lived on the west coast for the past 15 years in Vancouver, Squamish and Whistler.
+He was born and raised in Ottawa but most of his family had lived on the west coast for the past 15 years in Vancouver, Squamish, and Whistler.
 It ticked a lot of boxes.
 Having family nearby, mountains, not too cold during the winter.
 We started doing research and carefully weighing up all the pros and cons.

 By mid-February, we felt like Canada did seem like a good idea, but we felt like we needed to go there and check if it really did feel like it could be a home for us.
 We arrived and spent a few days in Vancouver which we loved but realized that it was probably not quite affordable for us and we thought we would check out Squamish (a town just 45 minutes north that Seb’s sister and her family live in and Seb’s family had recently moved to.